Adam-Collier/100-Days-Of-Code/log.md

 **Todays progress**: Started to create a base CSS for projects that need flexbox, utilising space around and space between for layouts.

 **Thoughts**: Have to do some more research into flexbox.
 It seems to be the case that space around and space between doesn't work unless there is a fixed width to the elements.
 Need to fully understand flex basis, shrink and grow and really grasp the pros and cons of each combination.

+### Day 78: March 29th, Wednesday

+**Todays progress**: Started a very exciting project with downloadable assets.

+**Thoughts**: Getting used to using Flexbox in my projects.
+My thought processes and problem solving skills are getting quicker and quicker everytime I work on another project.
+I am thinking about learning Python, I have been given several useful resources which will help me with the learning process.
+It looks like a nice language to learn and use.
+Fingers crossed it actually will be.